-High visibility clothing helps keep workers safe on the road, as well as being useful when walking or cycling on public land.
+High-visibility clothing helps keep workers safe on the road, as well as being useful when walking or cycling on public land.

-What is High Visibility Clothing?
+What is High-Visibility Clothing?

-High visibility clothing has been around since the late 1950s.
+High-visibility clothing has been around since the late 1950s.
 When it was first introduced, it helped to combat foggy conditions on construction sites.
 Since then, it has become an essential part of workwear.
 Now high-visibility clothing is available to buy for both men and women from many retailers across the UK.

-When is High Visibility Required?
+When is High-Visibility Clothing Required?

 - Engineering & utility workers